Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 ## FNX320_SYNC
 This Script is essential for some Buttons / Displays from the Profiles to show their State / Value (Gear Indication, Baro, Landing Light).<br/>
-It uses Offsets at 0x5400 and above to generate Informations for some Buttons - if these are used by some other Addon you have to change them in the Lua and the Profile.
+The Script (and the Binary) use Offsets at 0x5400 and above to generate Informations for some Buttons - if these are used by some other Addon you have to change them in the Lua and the Profile (and the Configuration File of the Binary).
+This Offset-Range is normally associated with "Project Magenta".<br/>

 # Usage
 I hope/think most Buttons should be self-explanatory.
 Some Buttons use a Long-Press Actions, for Example:<br/>
 - Light Switches which have 3 States.
 The normal Action is to switch from Off to mid-Position with the Long Press Action to switch from mid-Position to On.
 In the "Taxi" Folder this is swapped (so that you can quickly toggle all Lights when entering/leaving the Runway).
-- The FCU-Display (between the +/- Buttons ... sadly currently empty) are also Buttons.
+- The FCU-Displays (between the +/- Buttons) are also Buttons.
 They either toggle between Managed/Selected (normal Press) or toggle things like SPD/MACH, HDG/TRK, Alt Scale.
 The VS Display/Button is Pull (normal) or Push (long).